simsoll/frontend-first-assignment/handover.md

 ???
 Add body + lorem text + css selector

 #### Headings
-As the hierarchical structure of the site is rather shallow only a few different headings are needed.
+As the hierarchical structure of the site is not that deep only a few different headings are needed.
 The focus here is to create a typographical scale which enables the user to easily visualize the hierarchical structure and to let the headings stand out compared to the body text.

 ???
 Add h1, h2, small/byline + css selectors

 #### Navigation
 The font size on navigation elements is ???rem to draw more attention than the body text, but still not taking focus away from the largest headlines.
 The font-size on the active navigation link will be slightly larger in order to catch attention and create a sense of depth.
+As mentioned before the Walkway typeface will be used in the navigation - again to catch attention and to stand out.

 ???
 Add .navigation + css selector